 A. Balloon Sinuplasty can be safely and comfortably performed under local anesthesia.
 Each individual has different sinus problems that need treatment and different pain tolerances.
 You should discuss your particular needs and problems with your surgeon to determine if you are a good candidate for local anesthesia.

 Q. Hello My son is 5 years old.
 He has a deviated septum and therefore often struggles to breathe through one of his nostrils.
 He has a lot of difficulty breathing when he has a cold.
 He does not have sinus issues.
 Would ballooning be effective in his case?
-I am aware when he reaches 15 that is the best time to have surgery, but ballooning may solve this issue.
-Looking forward to your response.

-A. Balloon Sinuplasty is an effective and safe technology to manage maxillary sinus disease, which is the most common sinus to be involved in a 5 year old child.
+A. Balloon Sinuplasty is an effective and safe technology to manage the symptoms associated with maxillary sinus disease, which is the most common sinus to be involved in a 5 year old child.
 While balloon dilation has been shown to be effective for maxillary sinus disease in children, a deviated septum is a nasal and not a sinus problem.
 You should discuss with your physician the ways a deviated septum is managed.

 Q. Once you've had Balloon Sinuplasty surgery, will you be able to stop using nasal sprays?